 The Sunday at the Met lecture was made possible by the Helen Diller Family.
-Published by BAS with the permission of the Metropolitan Museum of Art and Thomas E. Levy.
 Click here to view the video and program information on the MetMedia website.
-Click on the bottom right corner of the video to view in full screen.
-The “Journey to the Copper Age” lecture begins at 4:45.

-Arav, Rami.
-“Excarnation: Food For Vultures.”
-Biblical Archaeology Review, Nov/Dec 2011.
+Rami Arav, “Excarnation: Food For Vultures,” Biblical Archaeology Review, November/December 2011.

-Levy, Thomas E. “How Ancient Man First Utilized the Rivers in the Desert.”
-Biblical Archaeology Review, Nov/Dec 1990.
+Thomas E. Levy, “How Ancient Man First Utilized the Rivers in the Desert,” Biblical Archaeology Review, November/December 1990.